Iba, Zambales: Demographics

 In the 2020 census, the population of Iba, Zambales, was 55,581 people, with a density of sigfig 55,581/153.38.

 The population of Iba has become a mixture of different people over the last twenty years as opportunities in employment and business attracted people from Pangasinan, Bataan, and Batangas.

+Languages

-Originally, the population was composed of the Sambal and Ilocano speaking people.
-While Sambal and Ilocano are spoken by many of the population, Tagalog has become the common dialect spoken in Iba.
+Originally, the population was composed of Sambal and Ilocano-speaking people.
+While Sambal and Ilocano are spoken by many of the population, Tagalog has become the common language spoken in Iba.
+Sambal residents have switched their language from Sambal to Ilocano and Tagalog.

 Religion

-The majority of the people in Iba, Zambales are Roman Catholics.
-The largest minority religion is Iglesia ni Cristo followed by various Protestant denominations.
+The majority of the people in Iba, Zambales are Roman Catholics second was the Aglipayan Church, The largest minority religion is Iglesia ni Cristo followed by various Protestant denominations.

-Ecclesiastical District
+Ecclesiastical district

 The seat of the Ecclesiastical District of Zambales North of the Iglesia ni Cristo is located in Iba.
 The INC district administration and district office oversees several locales and extensions from different municipalities in the northern part of Zambales province.